-House passes bill to expand health care for veterans exposed to toxins; 174 Republicans voted against
+House passes bill to expand health care for veterans exposed to toxins; 174 Republicans vote against

 “Tax cuts for the rich, cancer for our veterans,” she added.
 “That’s how we see this discussion.”

-Among the 174 Republicans opposing the bill were the top three party leaders — House Minority Leader Kevin McCarthy (Calif.), and Reps.
+Among the 174 Republicans opposing the bill were the top three party leaders — House Minority Leader Kevin McCarthy (Calif.) and Reps.
 Steve Scalise (La.) and Elise Stefanik (N.Y.).

-Addressing burn pits and their effects has also been a priority of President Biden, who brought up the issue during his State of the Union address on Tuesday.
+Addressing burn pits and their effects has also been a priority of President Biden, who brought up the issue during his State of the Union address Tuesday.

-Biden said Congress has to do more to assist veterans experiencing long-lasting health issues after being exposed to these hazards while serving in Iraq and Afghanistan, saying it was an issue close to his heart.
+Biden said Congress has to do more to assist veterans experiencing long-lasting health issues after being exposed to toxins while serving in Iraq and Afghanistan, saying it was an issue close to his heart.
 For years, Biden has said the death of his son Beau might have been caused by exposure to toxins while he served in Iraq and Kosovo.
 Beau Biden was a major in the Army National Guard.

 “I’ve always believed that we have a sacred obligation to equip those we send to war, and care for those and their families when they come home,” Biden said during his address.

-The House bill was introduced by House Veterans’ Affairs Committee Chairman Mark Takano (D-Calif.), and pushed by Rep. Raul Ruiz (D-Calif.), a physician.
-On the House floor Thursday, Ruiz argued that the House owed it to veterans and those who lost a loved one to these toxins to pass the bill.
+The House bill was introduced by House Veterans’ Affairs Committee Chairman Mark Takano (D-Calif.) and pushed by Rep. Raul Ruiz (D-Calif.), a physician.
+On the House floor Thursday, Ruiz argued that the House owed it to veterans and those who lost a loved one to toxins to pass the bill.

-“This is a self-inflicted DoD wound that our military did to our service members, and now they are dying as delayed casualties of war due to those exposures,” Ruiz said.
+“This is a self-inflicted DOD wound that our military did to our service members, and now they are dying as delayed casualties of war due to those exposures,” Ruiz said.
 “We need to save lives today.”

 Advocates and lawmakers, including Pelosi, rallied in favor of the bill Wednesday.
 The legislation has received backing from veterans groups and advocates, including comedian Jon Stewart, who has long advocated for veterans and 9/11 first responders and victims.